johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 static string MakeDocumentId(string fileName) => Regex.Replace(fileName, "[^A-Za-z0-9._-]", ""); // eg "A Booklet.pdf"
 ```

 Much of the code above concerns rate limiting / 429s.
 It's not uncommon when chunking to be hit by 429s - "Too many requests".
 Chunking documents requires use of Azure Open AI resources, and the level of access we have is typically restricted and controlled via quotas.
-There's an element of this that we can avoid by controlling the quota available on your Azure Open AI deployments ([you can read more about this here](../2023-08-17-azure-open-ai-capacity-quota-bicep/index.md)), and as well we can do a certain amount of retrying chunking operations until we succeed.
+There's an element of this that we can avoid by controlling the quota available on our Azure Open AI deployments ([you can read more about this here](../2023-08-17-azure-open-ai-capacity-quota-bicep/index.md)), and we can implement a certain amount of retry logic also.

 The code above tries to handle a number of re-attempts as wisely as it can, and using the information that Azure APIs surface around when re-attempting is allowed.
-(Interestingly you'll see a number of strategies employed here as, frankly, the way information is surfaced just keeps changing!
-We can likely have less code in future when a final standard is committed to.)
+Interestingly you'll see a variety of strategies employed here around retry times, as the way information is surfaced to support this keeps changing!
+We can likely have less code in future when a final standard is committed to.

 ### Bringing it together

 We're going to put this all together in a single class called `RagGestionService`.

 You might be puzzled by the name "RagGestion" - this is a term my good friend [George Karsas](https://medium.com/@georgekarsas) coined to describe the process of preparing documents for Retrieval Augmented Generation.
 It's a great term, and I've adopted it!

-It will look like this:
+The `RagGestionService` will look like this:

 ```cs
 using Azure.Storage.Blobs;